 Guardians vs Mets: Odds, Spread, and Total

-The Guardians are 57-55 and second in the AL Central Division.
-Cleveland won Game 1, 7-6.
-The Guardians scored first and had a five-run sixth inning.
-They slowly gave up that lead but pulled out the win in the 10th inning.
-The offense tallied nine hits, and Gabriel Arias led the way with four RBIs.
+The Guardians are 58-55 and second in the AL Central Division.
+Cleveland won Game 2, 3-2.
+The Guardians were down 2-0 early, tied things up in the fourth, and scored a late run for another close win.
+They tallied six hits, with Steven Kwan leading the offense with two hits and one RBI.

-The Mets are 63-50 and second in the NL East Division.
-New York is a game and a half back of the Philadelphia Phillies for first place in the division.
-The Mets have lost six of their last seven games, and both sides of the ball have been inconsistent.
-New York did a good job coming back twice in Game 1, but they continue to falter in the final clutch moments.
-Pete Alonso led the offense with four hits and four RBIs, including a home run.
+The Mets are 63-51 and second in the NL East Division.
+New York is two games behind the Philadelphia Phillies for first place in the division.
+The Mets have lost seven of their last eight games, and both sides of the ball have been inconsistent.
+New York managed a couple of runs and a few hits early in Game 2 but recorded only one hit in the second half of the game.

 Spread